-Status: Sustained human-human transmission of a (influenza) virus has been
+Status: Sustained human-human transmission of a (influenza) virus has been detected overseas in one or more countries

-Primary Objective: Commence arrangements to reduce the impact of a pandemic on the

-Strathbogie Shire and increase vigilance for case detection.
+Primary Objective: Commence arrangements to reduce the impact of a pandemic on the Strathbogie Shire and increase vigilance for case detection.

-F Pandemic Coordination - Actions required Responsible Actioned Y/N Chie ef Health Officer issues advice 1 Convene the Pandemic Planning Sub-Committee of the Strathbogie Shire MEMPC to ensure the following occurs: • Maintain access to the Chief Health Officer's alerts to monitor the situation • Liaise with DHHS Hume Region and other agencies.
-Pandemic Coordinator 2 Messages to staff should include: Explanation of the local status.
+F Pandemic Coordination - Actions required Responsible Actioned Y/N Chi ef Health Officer issues advice 1 Convene the Pandemic Planning Sub-Committee of the Strathbogie Shire MEMPC to ensure the following occurs: Maintain access to the Chief Health Officer's alerts to monitor the situation Liaise with DHHS Hume Region and other agencies.
+Pandemic Coor rdinator 2 Messages to staff should include: Explanation of the local status.
 The infection prevention arrangements and promote ongoing education regarding the minimizing of infection spread.
-See Appendix B - Infection Prevention Pandemic Coordinator Communications See Appendix B - 'Infection Prevention Procedures' for more detail.
+See Appendix B - 'Infection Prevention Procedures' for more detail.
 Need to increase vigilance for case detection.
-Incorporate advice from Department of Health &amp; Human Services.
+Incorporate advice from Department of Health & Human Services.
 Promote messages for employees to convey to fellow staff members, friends, family, clients and customers.
-Provide link to the Department of Health &amp; Human Services website and other pandemic influenza information resources.
-See Appendix C - List of Helpful Resources and Fact Sheets 3 Confirm that the procedures to support people in home isolation are current and operable.
-See Appendix D - 'Procedure for supporting People Isolated in Their Home' MRM/Pandemid c Coordinator 4 Council's internal Emergency Management Team convene to ensure Council's business continuity plan considers the impacts of a pandemic event.
-Pandemic Coordinator 5 Review stocks of Personal Protection Equipment (PPE) and make arrangements to increase capacity.
+Provide link to the Department of Health & Human Services website and other pandemic influenza information resources.
+See Appendix C - List of Helpful Resources and Fact Sheets Pandemic Coor 3 Confirm that the procedures to support people in home isolation are current and operable.
+See Appendix D - 'Procedure for supporting People Isolated in Their Home' MRM/Pandemi c Coordinator 4 Council's internal Emergency Management Team convene to ensure Council's business continuity plan considers the impacts of a pandemic event.
+Pandemic Coor rdinator 5 Review stocks of Personal Protection Equipment (PPE) and plan to increase capacity.
 MRM